 During World War II, alcohol grains were sent to the front in Europe.
 That meant US alcohol producers had to rely on subpar ingredients — and the results were questionable.
 Luckily, some lost cases of aged brandy found their way to Wisconsin, and the spirit’s popularity took off.
 We already loved Old Fashioneds, so we started using brandy and never looked back.

-2. Mixers Loved by Depression-Era Mafia
+2. Mixers Loved by Depression-Era Mafia Members

 3. Taste Wisconsin’s Terroir with Local Wine & Cider

 When a winery and cidery’s tagline is “flavored by Wisconsin,” you know you’re going to get an ultra-local treat.
-At Maiden Rock Winery and Cidery in Stockholm, owners Herdie Baisden and Carol Wiersma are uncompromising on their pursuit to infuse the state’s terroir into every bottle of wine and hard cider.
+At Maiden Rock Winery and Cidery in Stockholm, owners Herdie Baisden and Carol Wiersma are uncompromising in their pursuit to infuse the state’s terroir into every bottle of wine and hard cider.
 All the apples used — such as Chestnut Crab, Sweet Sixteen and Northern Spy — are grown in Maiden Rock’s own orchard.
-As an extra bonus, you can buy your own cider apple trees from their tree nursery so you can savor your favorite Maiden Rock flavor for years to come.
+As a bonus, you can buy your own cider apple trees from their tree nursery so you can savor your favorite Maiden Rock flavor for years to come.

 4. This Speakeasy is Password-Protected